Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Kirillov algebra, big algebra and medium algebra on

-\begin{Rem} One can generalize the construction of the Kirillov algebra, the operator $\DKir$ and the results of this subsection for any semi-simple Lie algebra $\mathfrak{g}$.
-The corresponding operator $\DKir$ can be described using a non-degenerate invariant symmetric bilinear form on $\mathfrak{g}$ (e.g. the Killing form in the case of simple $\mathfrak{g}$). \end{Rem}
+\begin{Remark} One can generalize the construction of the Kirillov algebra, the operator $\DKir$ and the results of this subsection for any semi-simple Lie algebra $\mathfrak{g}$.
+The corresponding operator $\DKir$ can be described using a non-degenerate invariant symmetric bilinear form on $\mathfrak{g}$ (e.g., the Killing form in the case of simple $\mathfrak{g}$). \end{Remark}

 The explicit formulas for specific elements of $\mathscr{C}(V)$ are often quite complicated.
-However, these formulas can be simplified if one restrict elements of Kirillov algebra to Cartan subalgebra $\mathfrak{h}$.
-Moreover, these restrictions uniquely determine the elements of $\mathscr{C}(V)$:
+However, these formulas can be simplified if one restricts elements of Kirillov algebra to Cartan subalgebra~$\mathfrak{h}$.
+Moreover, these restrictions uniquely determine the elements of $\mathscr{C}(V)$.